cwdbutler/Quickpics/server/README.md

 yarn test
 ```

-You must first create a database called quickphotos-test for this to work
+You must first create a database called quickpics-test for this to work